QCaudron/repeater_roundabout/assets/templates/index.md

 # Repeaters

-Only these [38 participating repeaters](/repeaters) are eligible for scoring points in the Repeater Roundabout.
+Only these following [{{ n_repeaters }} participating repeaters](/repeaters) are eligible for scoring points in the Repeater Roundabout.
 Please stick to these repeaters; we don't want to annoy anyone who did not want to bring the contest to their repeater.

 Please ensure that there is no ongoing activity on a repeater (such as a net) before you call for contacts.
 We cannot interfere with normal operation.